 Developing a CHIP is a collaborative process that requires the input of key stakeholders and the community as a whole.
 We want to develop a CHIP that includes the voices of all of Alpine’s diverse communities and individuals, and that works to improve health for all our residents.

-We will also use this website to keep you updated on the progress of the CHIP and ways that you can contribute.
-So please check back regularly.
+We will use this website to keep you updated on the progress of the CHIP and ways that you can contribute, so please check back regularly.

 If you would like to receive regular email updates about the CHIP, you can opt into the Alpine CHIP listserv by sending an email to email@example.com.